sebadob/hiqlite/README.md

 - easy way to spawn database cron jobs that run on the leader only to avoid duplication
 - impl parsers for the `NodeConfig` to read from env or toml file
 - K/V store / cache with TTLs
+- possibility to register an automatic shutdown handle with the `DbClient`
 - proper documentation
 - more advanced examples